qwertzuiopy/LibellusSources/README.md

 # Sources for Libellus

-for the programm itself, see https://github.com/qwertzuiopy/Libellus
+for the program itself, see https://github.com/qwertzuiopy/Libellus

 ## format
 all of the following files have to be written in a json-like syntax, but without the `"`s: